 A film is a dramatic representation of circumstances that are either purely imaginative or inspired by real-life events.
 Being a cinematographer, it is important to be a good visual storyteller in order to impart the message of the film through a series of thought-provoking shots.
 Cinematography courses teach students about the art of conveying meaningful messages and stories using still photography, video, visual illustrations, and enhance them with graphics, music, and editing.

 Lighting is one of the most important features of Cinematography.
 In the early stages of cinema, the initial purpose of lighting was just to clarify the image.
 It is important for the viewers to distinguish all the important elements in the frame.
 This includes the background of the scene, the actor’s expressions, physical gestures as well as the subtle elements of a frame.
-But, with time, lighting was increasingly used for defining the emotional characteristic of every scene, adding depth and the meaning to a character and a scene.
+But, with time, lighting was increasingly used for defining the emotional characteristic of every scene, adding depth and meaning to a character and a scene.
 Cinematography courses provide students with various lighting techniques that can play a crucial role in producing scenic yet meaningful visuals.

 Cinematography is a combination of various camera techniques that deliver creative visual illustrations.
-Imparting students with the knowledge of manipulating visuals and camera shots, Cinematography courses cover the basic concepts of handling different types of cameras ranging from 8mm to 16mm, and a wide variety of lenses.
-Students get to learn about image controlling, lighting selection, exposure according to the scene, type of lenses to use, and various angles.
+Imparting students with the knowledge of manipulating visuals and camera shots, Cinematography courses cover the basic concepts of handling different types of cameras ranging from 8mm to 16mm and a wide variety of lenses.
+Students get to learn about image controlling, lighting selection, exposure according to the scene, the type of lenses to use, and various angles.
 Further, you will also gain an understanding of various light and camera gears that are required for shooting at a large scale.

 Scene composition is another important part of cinematography.
-It acts as an invisible structure that organises shot elements into a visually compelling narrative.
+It acts as an invisible structure that organizes shot elements into a visually compelling narrative.
 Pursuing Cinematography courses, you will be learning about the shooting and editing techniques that can help you in creating striking video and film compositions.

-Types of Cinematography Courses
+List of Cinematography Courses

 There is an array of degree programs and diploma courses offered in the field of Cinematography.
 Here is a list of the most popular Cinematography courses as well as their duration: